ICES, a lot of data is collected on abundances of marine organisms, for example in trawl

 temporal variation is challenging.
 Bayesian inference by means of Integrated

-Nested Laplace Approximation (INLA) is has proven to be a powerful numeric
+Nested Laplace Approximation (INLA) has proven to be a powerful numeric

 technique to analyse spatial and temporal variation in combination with other